Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Indiana Performance Insights

-- The Hoosiers outscore opponents by 6.7 points per game (scoring 74.9 points per game to rank 99th in college basketball while giving up 68.2 per outing to rank 125th in college basketball) and have a +228 scoring differential overall.
+- The Hoosiers outscore opponents by 6.7 points per game (scoring 74.9 points per game to rank 99th in college basketball while allowing 68.2 per outing to rank 125th in college basketball) and have a +228 scoring differential overall.

-- The 33.2 rebounds per game Indiana averages rank 91st in the country, and are 2.1 more than the 31.1 its opponents record per outing.
+- Indiana wins the rebound battle by an average of 2.1 boards.
+It is collecting 33.2 rebounds per game (91st in college basketball) compared to its opponents' 31.1 per contest.

 - The Hoosiers rank 72nd in college basketball with 97.9 points scored per 100 possessions, and 116th in college basketball defensively with 89.2 points conceded per 100 possessions.